For Index of Brides, CLICK

 At Newburgh, on

-the 10th inst., Mr. John Gallagher, to Miss Catherine Makiver, both of
+the 10th inst., Mr. John Gallagher, to Miss Catherine Makiver,

 Nov